Creating a Parenting Plan

 - Living arrangements and parenting schedules: In most cases, the child will spend time between each home.
 One of the main considerations that parents should think about is the distance between each household.
 Many former spouses will decide to move far from their original home to place a large distance in between them and their former spouse; however, they fail to realize the difficulty that this poses in terms of visitation.

 - Vacations and holidays: It is better to divide vacations and holidays between each parent before the divorce is finalized to avoid future conflicts.
 This can be one of the more difficult decisions to make as it is much different from the life you previously lived with your child and former spouse.

 - Healthcare details: This portion of the parenting agreement often depends on each parent’s occupation and the coverage that they receive.
 Parents should come up with plans in regards to doctor visits, adjust medical record access, and decide who will care for the child if he/she is sick.

 - Education: Decisions made regarding education are dependent on the type of school your child attends.
 For those who attend public school, education costs are not up for debate.
 However, those who are enrolled in private schools will need to determine the allocation of tuition payments.
 This is also true of children who hope to pursue higher education.

 Contact a St. Charles, Illinois Divorce Attorney for Help

 Making decisions regarding your child can become difficult without a third-party present to ensure that emotions affect the legal decisions being made.
-At Shaw Family Law, we understand that determining child custody is a difficult choice to make and we plan to help you at each step of the way.
+At Shaw Sanders, P.C., we understand that determining child custody is a difficult choice to make and we plan to help you at each step of the way.
 If you are considering divorce and are trying to determine child custody parameters, contact our Kane County divorce attorneys at 630-584-5550 for help.